gmx-io/gmx-synthetics/README.md

 Markets have a reserve factor that allows open interest to be capped to a percentage of the pool size, this reduces the impact of profits of short positions and reduces the risk that long positions cannot be fully paid out.

+# Roles

+Roles are managed in the RoleStore, the RoleAdmin has access to grant and revoke any role.

+The RoleAdmin will be the deployer initially, but this should be removed after roles have been setup.

+After the initial setup:

+- Only the Timelock contract should have the RoleAdmin role

+- System values should only be set using the Config contract

+- No EOA should have a Controller role

+- Config keepers and timelock admins could potentially disrupt regular operation through the disabling of features, incorrect setting of values, whitelisting malicious tokens, abusing the positive price impact value, etc

+- It is expected that the timelock multisig should revoke the permissions of malicious or compromised accounts

+# Known Issues

+- Collateral tokens need to be whitelisted with a configured TOKEN_TRANSFER_GAS_LIMIT

+- Tokens that change balance on transfer, with token burns, etc, are not compatible with the system and should not be whitelisted

+- Order keepers can use prices from different blocks for limit orders with a swap, which would lead to different output amounts

+- Order keepers and frozen order keepers could potentially extract value through transaction ordering, delayed transaction execution etc, this will be partially mitigated with a keeper network

+- Order keepers are expected to validate whether a transaction will revert before sending the transaction to minimize gas wastage

+- Oracle signers are expected to accurately report the price of tokens

+- A user can reduce price impact by using high leverage positions, this is partially mitigated with the MIN_COLLATERAL_FACTOR_FOR_OPEN_INTEREST_MULTIPLIER value

+- Price impact can be reduced by using positions and swaps and trading across markets, chains, forks, other protocols, this is partially mitigated with virtual inventory tracking

+- Virtual IDs must be set on market creation / token whitelisting, if it is set after trading for the token / market is done, the tracking would not be accurate and may need to be adjusted

 # Commands

 To compile contracts: